Pennsylvania / County

 What is the weather like in Gibbon Glade, PA year-round?

-Residents experience four distinct seasons, with warm summers reaching highs around 81°F and cold winters dipping to 19°F. The area receives about 46 inches of rainfall annually and enjoys sunshine nearly half the year, making it ideal for those who appreciate seasonal variety.
+Gibbon Glade experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 19°F. The area receives about 46 inches of rainfall annually and enjoys sunshine on 49% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter